How to ACT Guidance Challenge

 Hogan Lovells, 2021.
 A Guide for General Counsels: Insights into Ethnicity Pay Gap Reporting

-Social Mobility Commission, accessed July 2022.
+Social Mobility Commission.
 Socio-economic diversity and inclusion.
 Toolkit: Financial and professional services

 Harvard Business Review, 2021.
 To Make Real Progress on Diversity and Inclusion, Move Past Vanity Metrics